aws-samples/deploy-apache-mxnet-on-aws-lambda/README.md

 ![image](https://user-images.githubusercontent.com/38385178/103615388-7b11fe00-4f65-11eb-8697-4ad6505b844b.png)

 4. **Training parameters** with the parameters for the training job, and hyperparameters that are specific to the algorithm.
 You can change those parameters according to your use case and scenario.
-Just **remeber the number of training epochs**, which you need to provide when you deploy the model.
+Just **remember the number of training epochs**, which you need to provide when you deploy the model.

 ![image](https://user-images.githubusercontent.com/17841922/104262333-5c11ef80-54c2-11eb-9548-da370ed41460.png)